-Figure 549: Redistributing External Routes
+Figure 528: Redistributing External Routes

-- This router supports redistribution for all currently connected routes, entries learned through RIP, and static routes. - When you redistribute external routes into an OSPF autonomous system (AS), the router automatically becomes an autonomous system boundary router (ASBR). - However, if the router has been configured as an ASBR via the General Configuration screen, but redistribution is not enabled, the router will only generate a "default" external route into the AS if it has been configured to "always" advertise a default route even if an external route does not actually exist.
+- This router supports redistribution for all currently connected routes, entries learned through RIP, and static routes. - When you redistribute external routes into an OSPF autonomous system (AS), the router automatically becomes an autonomous system boundary router (ASBR). - However, if the router has been configured as an ASBR via the General Configuration screen, but redistribution is not enabled, the router will only generate a "default" external route into the AS if it has been configured to "always" advertise a default route even if an external route does not actually exist (page 694).

-- ◆ Process ID Process ID as configured in the Process configuration screen (see page 795). - Protocol Type Specifies the external routing protocol type for which routing information is to be redistributed into the local routing domain.
-(Options: BGP, RIP, Static, connected; Default: RIP)

-Metric Type - Indicates the method used to calculate external route costs.
-(Options: Type 1, Type 2; Default: Type 1)

-Metric type specifies the way to advertise routes to destinations outside the autonomous system (AS) through External LSAs.
+- Process ID Process ID as configured in the Network Area configuration screen (see page 691). - Protocol Type Specifies the external routing protocol type for which routing information is to be redistributed into the local routing domain.
+(Options: BGP, RIP, Static; Default: RIP) - Metric Type Indicates the method used to calculate external route costs.
+(Options: Type 1, Type 2; Default: Type 1) - Metric type specifies the way to advertise routes to destinations outside the autonomous system (AS) through External LSAs.
 Specify Type 1 to add the internal cost metric to the external route metric.
 In other words, the cost of the route from any router within the AS is equal to the cost associated with reaching the advertising ASBR, plus the cost of the external route.
-Specify Type 2 to only advertise the external route metric.

-- ◆ Metric Metric assigned to all external routes for the specified protocol.
-(Range: 1-65535: Default: 10) - ◆ Tag A tag placed in the AS-external LSA to identify a specific external routing domain, or to pass additional information between routers.
+Specify Type 2 to only advertise the external route metric. - Metric Metric assigned to all external routes for the specified protocol.
+(Range: 1-65535: Default: 10) - The metric value specified for redistributed routes supersedes the Default External Metric specified in the Routing Protocol > OSPF > System screen (page 694). - Tag A tag placed in the AS-external LSA to identify a specific external routing domain, or to pass additional information between routers.
 (Range: 0-4294967295)